 Why Acting Now Matters

 80% of B2B tech buyers use AI as much as or more than traditional search for vendor discovery.
 The SaaS companies that build AI search presence now capture the growing share of buyers who never see a Google ad or search result page.
 Loudmink's research shows startups average 2.9/5 engine coverage vs. 5.0 for enterprise.
 The gap closes with deliberate effort: comparison content, G2 presence, and community advocacy.
+For a case study of what deliberate effort looks like, see how ActiveCampaign went from zero to universal AI citation.

 Frequently Asked Questions